 ISDSI is an experiential study abroad program that combines cultural and ecological exploration all in collaboration with local communities.
 With language immersion, expedition travel, culture integration, and home stays students experience Thailand and its complex issues from all levels of society.
 The courses allow students to travel from the city to remote areas of Thailand by way of backpacking and sea kayaking, studying academically challenging material focused in agriculture, forest, and ocean ecosystems.
 ISDSI is a program for those who want to be challenged- culturally, academically, physically, and spiritually.

 The Human Needs and Global Resources program at Wheaton College places students in internships in developing nations throughout the world.
 Here students live with and among local people, experiencing day to day life in the developing world firsthand as they endeavor to solve some of life's most basic environmental problems like providing clean drinking water, establishing sustainable agriculture, removing environmental hazards that cause disease transmission, or preserving nature reserves and individual species important to local peoples and cultures.

 Au Sable Institute

-As a participating college of the Au Sable Institute, Wheaton students can take courses at any of Au Sable's four campuses worldwide (Michigan, Washington, Kenya, or India) as Wheaton credits, and are eligible for grants, scholarships, fellowships, and other forms of aid.
-Au Sable is a uniquely, intentionally and explicitly Christian field institute in environmental studies founded on the biblical mandate to care for God's creation.
-As students at Au Sable, students not only experience exciting classes, course assignments and field work in environmental studies, but become part of a Christian community of scientists, teachers, and resource professionals dedicated to expressing Christian faith, witness, service through acts of environmental stewardship.
+As a participating college of the Au Sable Institute, Wheaton students can take courses at any of Au Sable's four campuses worldwide (Michigan, Washington, Kenya, or India) as Wheaton credits and are eligible for grants, scholarships, fellowships, and other forms of aid.
+Au Sable is a uniquely, intentionally, and explicitly Christian field institute in environmental studies founded on the biblical mandate to care for God's creation.
+At Au Sable students not only experience exciting classes, course assignments, and field work in environmental studies but become part of a Christian community of scientists, teachers, and resource professionals dedicated to expressing Christian faith, witness, and service through acts of environmental stewardship.

 Woods Hole Consortium